DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A hyperlink (hypertext link) is a clickable cross-reference between electronic documents.
 By clicking a hyperlink, the user is led to another part of the document, or to a different document, web page or website.
 Hyperlinks are usually highlighted and/or underlined so that users can easily recognize them in the text.
 See also **Hypertext**.

 #####Hypertext
 A system for the non-linear organization of text, and arguably the fundamental underlying principle of the World Wide Web.
-The concept of hypertext predates the Web by many years.
+The concept of hypertext predates the web by many years.
 See also **Hyperlink**.

 ###I